Texas Divorce Laws

 |Other Grounds for Divorce||Adultery; cruelty or violence; abandonment/desertion (1 yr.); insanity (confined for at least 3 yrs.); conviction of felony and imprisonment at least 1 yr. (unless spouse testifies against convicted spouse).|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Texas Divorce Laws: Related Resources

-Get a Free Evaluation of Your Texas Divorce Case
+Get Professional Legal Help With Your Texas Divorce Case

 Divorce is rarely an easy undertaking and is usually quite stressful for both parties.
-The best way to get peace of mind in a divorce proceeding is to work with an experienced attorney licensed in your state.
-Get started now with a free legal evaluation of your Texas divorce case.
+The best way to get peace of mind in a divorce proceeding is to work with an experienced attorney licensed in your state, who can manage the process and fight your interests.
+Get started now by contacting a Texas divorce attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.